AmbireTech/adex-protocol/targetingAndBidding.md

 The steps that the AdView goes through to select an ad are:

-- retrieve campaigns from the supermarket (`/units-for-slot`) - those will already be filtered to return only the active and healthy ones containing an adUnit with the correct adUnit type
+- retrieve campaigns from the Market (`/units-for-slot`) - those will already be filtered to return only the active and healthy ones containing an adUnit with the correct adUnit type
 - targeting rules will be applied; they were already applied in `/units-for-slot`, but in the AdView we have more variables available
 - the ad units will already have a calculated impression price for them, returned by /units-for-slot; apply all the targeting rules with the additional `adView.` variables; sort all units and pick one with the highest impression price; if there are multiple with the same price, we'll apply random selection
 - we will not apply `adSlot.rules`; those will be applied by /units-for-slot; the reason for this is that we don't want to allow publishers to read `adView.` variables, since that way they can "read" those variables by finding out if ads collapsed or not, therefore exposing private user information